-NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles, And Browns
+NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles And Browns

 The Minnesota Vikings made waves in NFL free agency by not doing too much on Day One.

-Minnesota said farewell to tackle Matt Kalil, who signed with the Carolina Panthers.
+Minnesota said farewell to tackle Matt Kalil, who signed with the Carolina Pathers.
 The 27-year-old inked a five-year, $55 million deal with $25 million in guaranteed money.
 Matt will join older brother Ryan Kalil on the Panthers’ offensive line.

 Report: Giants sign TE/FB Rhett Ellison to four-year contract https://t.co/yBho8sklsf pic.twitter.com/xF6drHyzIh